sclorg/s2i-ruby-container/2.2/README.md

 Description
 -----------

-Ruby 2.2 available as docker container is a base platform for building and running various Ruby 2.2 applications and frameworks.
+Ruby 2.2 available as container is a base platform for building and running various Ruby 2.2 applications and frameworks.
 Ruby is the interpreted scripting language for quick and easy object-oriented programming.
 It has many features to process text files and to do system management tasks (as in Perl).